Amazing Automation Apps Every Mac User Will Love

 There are so many options of customization within the TextExpander interface.
 You can decide how the text appears and when it appears.
 For instance, you can decide whether space should be there after the expanded word.

 TextExpander also offers almost complete control over appearance and accessibility.
 For instance, you can turn on and turn off the expansion service using a bunch of keyboard hotkeys.
-What’s more, TextExpander even shows you a Statistics bar, where you know how much time you have saved.
+What’s more, by showing you a Statistics bar, where you know how much time you have saved with TextExpander.

 Availability & pricing